Literacy

 Traveling Terrain: Comprehending Nonfiction Text on the Web

-Strategic instruction and explicit teaching of targeted comprehension strategies can allow students to integrate skills into their current competencies, thus improving their overall reading ability.
+Strategic instruction and explicit teaching of targeted comprehension strategies can allow students to merge skills into their current competencies, thus improving their overall reading ability.
 This lesson identifies three skills of identifying text features of nonfiction text in a Web format, locating specific information, and generalizing information to be taught in strategic lessons that build upon each other and allow for scaffolding of skills when necessary.

 Author: Sheila Seitz